 So what does a video cost?Costs vary so much, depending on what you need.
 Most of the time, I work with small to medium budgets.

 - Small budgets: Narrow topic and under two minutes.
 Filmed at one site, some B-roll shots and simple music.
 Good for the web.
 Might be one person’s story, for example.
 Costs average around $1,500.

 - Medium budgets: More complex and under five minutes.
 This budget allows multiple filming sites across several days, and includes more evocative music.
-A video at this level might be an overview or vision video you keep on your home page … your workhouse video.
+A video at this level might be an overview or vision video you keep on your home page … your workhorse video.
 At this level, you could create an engaging piece designed for major donors, or a video that kicks off a capital campaign.
-Costs can range from $3,500 to $5,000, but again it all depends on what you need.
+Costs can range from $2,000 to $4,500, but it all depends on what you need.

 - Videos for businesses such as Equal Exchange, which included location shoots in Boston, Chicago and Nicaragua.
 And recently I shot and edited a video for the Economic Development Council of Seattle & King County.

 - Videos for many local nonprofits in Seattle.
 You can look up my client list.